LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Countermeasures

 \section{Countermeasures}

-We evaluate the impact of three defense mechanisms—DP-SGD~\cite{dpsgd}, Dropout~\cite{dropout}, and L2 regularization~\cite{andrewng, l2} on the performance of our attack.
-These techniques are selected based on their reported effectiveness against label-only membership inference attacks, as demonstrated by Choquette-Choo et al.~\cite{choquette}.
+We evaluate the impact of three training-time defenses, DP-SGD~\cite{dpsgd}, Dropout~\cite{dropout}, and L2 regularization~\cite{andrewng, l2}, on the performance of our attack.
+These act on the model rather than on its outputs, which is deliberate: because our attack is label-only and runs through an extracted surrogate, defenses that perturb or mask confidence scores (e.g., MemGuard) leave it untouched, the same limitation Li and Zhang~\cite{li_and_zhang} report for decision-based attacks.
+The three we consider instead target the generalization gap and the decision boundary that the attack exploits, and all have reported effectiveness against label-only membership inference~\cite{choquette}.
 All models are trained on the same training split of the Location dataset, with only the applied defense varying.
-The results are summarized in Table~\ref{tab:defense_strategy_metrics}.

-In our experiments, the target model with applied defenses is denoted as $M'$, while the undefended model is denoted as $M$.
-As expected, the undefended model $M$ exhibits the highest vulnerability, yielding AUC scores of 0.8919 and 0.8964 when attacked directly and through its surrogate model $S$, respectively.
-These results indicate substantial membership leakage in both the target and surrogate models, confirming that, in the absence of defense mechanisms, our attack remains highly effective.

-Among the evaluated defenses, DP-SGD demonstrates the strongest reduction in attack success.
-Particularly at $\epsilon=20$, where the privacy guarantee is strongest due to the highest level of noise injection, we observe a substantial drop in AUC on $M'$ ($0.7636$) and $S$ ($0.7351$), relative to the undefended model.
-However, this comes at a notable cost to model utility and extraction fidelity, as evidenced by reduced test accuracy and $F_M$ scores.
-As $\epsilon$ increases, both utility and vulnerability begin to rise, illustrating the privacy-utility trade-off inherent in DP-SGD.
+We denote the defended target as $M'$ and the undefended target as $M$, and summarize the results in Table~\ref{tab:defense_strategy_metrics}.

+The undefended model $M$ is the most vulnerable, yielding AUC scores of $0.8919$ and $0.8964$ when attacked directly and through its surrogate $S$, respectively.
+The near-identical values confirm substantial membership leakage in both the target and the surrogate, so in the absence of any defense the attack remains highly effective end to end.
+Among the evaluated defenses, DP-SGD reduces attack success the most.
+At $\epsilon=20$, where the noise injection is largest, AUC falls to $0.7636$ on $M'$ and $0.7351$ on $S$, well below the undefended case, and a lower $\epsilon$ would reduce it further.
+This protection, however, comes from degrading the model itself: the defended target diverges from the original, as the low $F_M^{M'}$ scores show, so the privacy gain is inseparable from a loss of fidelity and utility.
+We also note that even at this setting the surrogate AUC stays near $0.73$, well above chance, so DP-SGD curtails the attack without eliminating it.

-Dropout, while less disruptive to utility, proves less effective at reducing membership leakage.
-Even at a high dropout rate ($p=0.8$), AUC values on $M'$ and $S$ remain elevated, and the surrogate model continues to closely approximate the target.
-This suggests that Dropout alone is insufficient to significantly hinder our attack pipeline, particularly the membership inference stage, despite its role in reducing overfitting.
+Dropout is less disruptive to utility but also less effective.
+Even at $p=0.8$, AUC on $M'$ and $S$ remains elevated and the surrogate continues to track the target closely, so dropout alone does little to hinder either the extraction or the inference stage.
+L2 regularization behaves similarly: increasing $\lambda$ lowers extraction fidelity and modestly reduces inference success while improving the generalization accuracy of $M'$, but at the strongest setting ($\lambda=0.005$) AUC drops by at most $6$--$7\%$ relative to the undefended case.